 Contact Delta Dental Customer Service at 1-800-932-0783.
 Click

-here to access the Delta Dental website to locate a network dentist.
+here to access the Smithsonian's Delta Dental microsite to locate a network dentist.
 Remember to enter the state where you reside or where you will see a dentist.

 Evidence of Coverage and Pregnancy Amendment